What Is Micro Suction?

 How Safe Is Micro Suction?

 Micro suction introduces no water into the ear and only removes wax from the ear using gentle suction.
-The Micro Suction Practitioner uses a pair of operating microscopes known as “loupes” and a bright light to see into your ear canal in great detail.
+The microsuction practitioner uses a pair of operating microscopes known as "loupes" and a bright light to see into your ear canal in great detail.
 This way, he or she can see exactly what they are doing inside your ear.
-The suction wands are sterile, so the risk of infection is virtually nil.
+The suction wands are sterile, so the risk of infection is virtually zero.
 For these reasons, microsuction is considered the safest method of removing wax from the ear.

 Does Micro Suction Hurt?

-Our Micro Suction Practitioners are highly trained, and will gently draw the wax from your ear using a CE-certified medical suction pump.
-We recommend that you use a couple of squirts of Earol sterile olive oil spray, or a few drops of olive oil in either ear for a few days before your appointent, and the procedure is painless.
+Our microsuction practitioners are highly trained, and will gently draw the wax from your ear using a CE-certified medical suction pump.
+We recommend that you use a couple of squirts of Earol sterile olive oil spray or a few drops of olive oil in either ear for at least 3-5 days before your appointment.
+This is to soften the earwax, reducing the chances of scratching and grazing the ear canal, ultimately making the procedure painless.

 How Soon Can I Be Seen?

-We recommend that you use a couple of squirts of Earol in either ear for a few days prior to your appointment, but if you have already softened the wax we may be able to see you sooner, depending on how busy our clinics are.
+We recommend that you use a couple of squirts of Earol for at least 3-5 days prior to your appointment.
+If you have already softened the wax we may be able to see you sooner, depending on how busy our clinics are.

 What Is The Difference Between Microsuction And Endoscopic Earwax Removal?